-erate at or below LOS D without improvements.
-However, two projects have been completed since 2019 including passing lane extensions on U.S. 80 East between Statesboro and Brooklet, and the two-to-four-lane expansion of State Route 67

-South to I-16, both of which have slightly improved the level of service.
+By 2035, with expected population and employment growth, there is projected to be an additional five segments that will operate at or below LOS D without improvements.
+However, two projects have been completed since 2019 including passing lane extensions on U.S. 80 East between Statesboro and Brooklet, and the two-to-four-lane expansion of State Route 67 South to I-16, both of which have improved the level of service.